Meztli Policies (required reading for all students)

 What should I pack for my trip?

 Biodegradable sunscreen should only be used.
 It may be best to use none at all and bring a sun protective swim shirt.
 You will also want to bring paper, pen or pencil, flip-flops, a hat, mosquito repellent, beach towel, comfortable walking shoes, waterproof camera, small flashlight, windbreaker, earplugs.
-Don't forget to bring a mask, restaurants do require them to enter.
 Yoga mats are provided by the school.

 We suggest you bring your home currency to cover your first week of tuition and exchange it for pesos.
 There are money exchange houses on the main Street in Tulum and at the Cancun airport that will give you pesos in exchange for paper currency.
-Please note that online exchange rate calculators are more favorable than the money exchange houses, at least about a 5% difference.
+Please note that online exchange rate calculators are more favorable than the money exchange houses.

 Non-smoking campus: